Four tractors we have built and used are detailed below: Tractor with Nest Buckets, Monster Tractor, Suite [Small Tractor], and A-Frame Tractor.

 Day 1, April 15, 2016: With chicks growing fast, another tractor [#3] is needed.
 This "monster" enjoys the width of the Chicken Suite for larger foraging area, but is double the size of the suite, being made with two cattle panels instead of one.

 Base frame with 8' cattle panel covered with poultry hex.
+The center support could be eliminated. |

 Day 2, April 18, 2016